wso2/docs-is/en/asgardeo/docs/tutorials/connect-asgardeo-with-ms-entra.md

     !!! note
         This is the most important part, where we add configurations for the connection with Asgardeo.
 The rules definition determines what the user should do to get the credential.

-        Here, the attestation should be an `idTokens` attestation, and the rules definition should contain the Asgardeo application’s client ID, openid configuration url, scopes, and claim mappings.
+        Here, the attestation should be an `idTokens` attestation, and the rules definition should contain the Asgardeo application's client ID, openid configuration url, scopes, and claim mappings.
 See the below table to learn how to retrieve these values on Asgardeo.

     <table>
         <tr>